Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/installation.md

 Sonoran Station Displays requires version `4.0.72` or newer and the local `GetUnitCache`, `GetCallCache`, and `GetEmergencyCache` exports.
 It does not require a second CAD API key.

-The optional Bodycams page additionally needs a package/build that exposes `GetBodycamRuntime()` and the runtime event in `PEER_STREAM` mode.
+The optional Bodycams page additionally needs a package/build that exposes `GetBodycamRuntime()` and the runtime event, plus the standard `screenshot-basic` resource.
 The base `4.0.72` cache requirement does not guarantee that every package with that version contains the newer bodycam bridge.

 The dependency name is managed internally and must remain `sonorancad`.